 Prior to initial receipt of a credit card, each individual must agree to and sign the Credit Card Responsibility and Use Procedures.

-The Board authorizes the use of Library credit cards for use in connection with Board- approved or Library-related activities and for only those types of expenses that are for the benefit of the Library that serve a valid and proper public purpose shall be paid for by credit card.
+The Board authorizes the use of Library credit cards for use in connection with Board- approved or library-related activities and for only those types of expenses that are for the benefit of the Library that serve a valid and proper public purpose shall be paid for by credit card.
 Credit cards will be used primarily for travel expenses to conferences and/or workshops and pre-payment of materials when required by a vendor.
 In any event, credit cards may be used only for expenditures that are within the applicable budget and departmental guidelines.

-For each purchase made using a credit card, an itemized receipt indicating the amount paid, the vendor, and the goods/services purchased must be submitted to the Fiscal Officer promptly following the purchase.
+For each purchase made using a credit card, an itemized, signed receipt indicating the amount paid, the vendor, and the goods/services purchased must be submitted to the Fiscal Officer promptly following the purchase.

 Use of a credit card for personal expenditures, for expenditures in excess of the applicable credit limit, or otherwise in violation of this policy constitutes a misuse of the credit card.
 Any Library personnel engaging in misuse of a credit card will be responsible to reimburse the Library for any unauthorized expenditures and may be subject to disciplinary action up to and including termination of employment.

-If a credit card is lost or stolen, or if any Library personnel become aware of unauthorized or fraudulent use of any of the Library’s credit card accounts, the same must be reported immediately to the Fiscal Officer.
+If a credit card is lost or stolen, or if any library personnel become aware of unauthorized or fraudulent use of any of the Library’s credit card accounts, the same must be reported immediately to the Fiscal Officer.

 All monthly credit card statements and other correspondence associated with the credit card accounts will be sent to the Chillicothe & Ross County Public Library.
 Payment of the monthly statements must be made in a timely fashion so that finance charges and late payment fees are not incurred.

-On an annual basis, the Fiscal Officer will submit a report to the Library Board of Trustees regarding all credit card rewards received by the Library.
+On an annual basis, the Fiscal Officer will submit a report to the Library Board of Trustees regarding all credit card rewards received by the library.